 In Leadville, several worship structures existed:

-This Presbyterian Church became the Orthodox synagogue in 1893.
-The building was torn down in 1937.
+This Presbyterian Church became the Orthodox synagogue in 1893 after some other uses of the building.
+The building was demolished in 1937.

 St. George Episcopal Church

-The following photos show other examples of Carpenter Gothic structures from around the United States.
+These photos show some other examples of Carpenter Gothic structures from around the United States.

 of San Mateo, California